tgvashworth/tgvashworth.github.io/_posts/2020-03-23-monte-carlo-metrics.md

 ---
 layout: post
 title: "Monte Carlo analysis for product development"
+summary: "Using probabilistic techniques for exploring data and modelling outcomes"
 ---

 I'd like to introduce you to a technique I've found really useful for product development, as well as real-life stuff.